Mill Hill Missionaries: History

-The society was founded in 1866 by Herbert A. Vaughan.
+The society was founded in 1866 by Herbert Vaughan.
 In 1871, Pope Pius IX requested members be sent to America to work with the newly freed African Americans.
 In 1892, the members in North American were granted independence as the Society of Saint Joseph of the Sacred Heart (Josephites), was formed.

 The society was formerly based at St Joseph's College at Mill Hill in north London.
 The late 1960s saw the development of the Missionary Institute of London to consolidate training facilities for the various mission societies in Britain.
 St Joseph's College site was closed in 2006.
 Its present headquarters are at 6 Colby Gardens in Maidenhead, Berkshire SL6 7GZ.

 In 1884, St Peter's School, Freshfield, near Liverpool was founded to serve as a preparatory school to the college.

 During the Second World War. the college was evacuated to Lochwinnoch in Scotland.
 The war ministry then requisitioned part of the buildings for the use of the civil service; the college at Mill Hill was effectively closed for the duration of the war.
 In the 1960s, Pope John XXIII asked missionary societies to become involved in South America.
 As of 2019, the Mill Hill Missionaries are active in Brazil and Ecuador.

 On its 150th anniversary, an account of its history on the Diocese of Westminster website said in part: "At the 1988 Chapter, with representatives from all over the Mill Hill world present, a decision was taken to recruit Mill Hill Missionaries from Africa and Asia, our former mission areas, now flourishing with well-established churches planted and grown by Mill Hill Missionaries."
 There are now Mill Hill Society formation centres in Cameroon, East Africa, the Philippines, and India.

 As of 2014, the congregation has forty priests working within Ireland and twenty working internationally, with an average age of 73.